d-shap/form-model-binding-selenium/README.md

 |`:empty`|elements that have no children at all||

 # Web-scraping
-Form model selenium binding also can be used to extract data from the source HTML pages.
+Form model Selenium binding also can be used to extract data from the source HTML pages.
 But it is rather slow because additional processes are created (Internet Browser process, Selenium WebDriver process) and additional communication between this processes is needed.
 ```
 // Load form definitions